MoonPoet/xaprb-src/content/blog/you-guys.md

 >
 > Everytime this vendor says "guys" on a call with several technical women, I just want to scream.

-Or this one,
+Or this one, in response to a man who thinks there are more important things to worry about,

 > [Mary Dickson Diaz](https://twitter.com/marythought/status/1044787788531396608)
 >
 > Right, it's describing you and the dominant tech culture so you've probably never even thought about it.
 Whereas it grates on me every single time I hear it.

 I'm not Googling for these tweets.
-These are tweets that I've been seeing in my timeline, from women I follow.
+These are tweets that I've been seeing in my timeline, from women I [follow](/blog/my-twitter-following-strategy/).
 All I've done is collect them for a few months.
 They're often retweeted by several other women, which means a lot more people are feeling this way than tweeting about it.
 Here's another: